-The mission of the District is to provide a long-term sustainable water supply to meet community needs while protecting the environmental quality of the Monterey Peninsula Water Resource System (Sand City desalination, Carmel River, and Seaside Basins) for the benefit of the community and the environment.
-The following paragraphs provide background information followed by a review of actions in the July 2016 through June 2017 period.
+The mission of the District is to promote or provide for a long-term sustainable water supply, and to manage and protect water resources for the benefit of the community and the environment.
+The following paragraphs provide background information followed by a review of actions in the July 2017 through June 2018 period.
 Additional information is provided by the General Manager at most monthly regular board meetings, available on the District website at: www.mpwmd.net.

 Background: In the early 1990s, the electorate did not approve public funding for two major water supply projects - a small 3,000 acre-foot per year desalination project in 1993 and the proposed 24,000 acre-foot (AF) New Los Padres Dam and Reservoir (NLP) Project in 1995.
-Since then, the District has focused its efforts on non-dam alternatives, including a proposal for a large desalination project.
+Since then, the District has focused its efforts on non-dam alternatives.
 The District participated extensively in the 1999-2002 California Public Utilities Commission (CPUC) "Plan B" process to identify a non-dam alternative to the NLP.
-Since 2012, the District has worked with Cal Am on the Monterey Peninsula Water Supply Project (MPWSP), a portfolio comprised of (i) a 6,200 AFA desalination plant owned by Cal-Am, (ii) an Advance Water Purification Facility known as "Pure Water Monterey", a joint project of Monterey One Water (M1W) and the District, and (iii) additional ASR by the District and Cal-Am.
+Since 2012, the District has worked with Cal Am on the Monterey Peninsula Water Supply Project (MPWSP), a portfolio comprised of (i) a 6,200 AFA desalination plant owned by Cal-Am, (ii) a 3,500 AFA Advanced Water Purification Facility known as "Pure Water Monterey", a joint project of Monterey One Water (M1W) and the District, and (iii) additional ASR by the District and Cal-Am.

 The State Water Resources Control Board (SWRCB) decisions on Carmel River issues in July 1995 and subsequent orders continue to influence water augmentation efforts to the present.
 The SWRCB Order WR 95-10 identified an estimated 10,730 acre-feet per year (AFY) of historical unauthorized Cal-Am diversions from the Carmel River that must be replaced by another water project or projects.
-With few exceptions, SWRCB orders have a "one-for-one replacement" requirement, whereby any new water supply that is developed for Cal-Am use must offset the 10,730 AFY of unauthorized diversions from the Carmel River before new water supply can be used for new construction or remodels that intensify water use in the Cal-Am system.
+With few exceptions, SWRCB orders have a "one-for-one replacement" requirement, whereby any new water supply that is developed for Cal-Am use must offset the unauthorized diversions from the Carmel River before new water supply can be used for new construction or remodels that intensify water use in the Cal-Am system.
 Thus, water for existing legal lots of record and other future needs will be available only when Order 95-10 and its subsequent requirements have been fully satisfied.